Let's connect VPN between AWS and home NW (RTX1100)

 bgp import filter 1 equal 0.0.0.0/0

-Modify this "0.0.0.0/0" to the network address set for the LAN.
+Change this "0.0.0.0/0" to the network address set in your LAN

-In my case I would fix it to 192.168.253.0/24.
+In my case, I will change it to 192.168.253.0/24

 Set config

-show config # RTX1100 Rev.8.03.94 (Thu Dec 5 19:06:16 2013) # Memory 32Mbytes, 3LAN, 1BRI # Reporting Date: Jan 1 10:03:57 1980 timezone +09:00 console character ascii console prompt [ aws_test] login timer 1000 ip route default gateway pp 1 ip lan1 address 192.168.253.1/24 ip lan1 proxyarp on pp select 1 pp name FLETS pp always-on on pppoe use lan2 pppoe auto connect on pppoe auto disconnect on pp auth accept pap chap pp auth myname (ISP connection ID) (ISP connection password) ppp lcp mru on 1454 ppp ipcp ipaddress on ip pp mtu 1454 ip pp secure filter in 1 ip pp secure filter out 2 ip pp nat descriptor 1000 pp enable 1 tunnel select 1 ipsec tunnel 201 ipsec sa policy 201 1 esp aes-cbc sha-hmac ipsec ike duration ipsec-sa 1 3600 ipsec ike encryption 1 aes-cbc ipsec ike group 1 modp1024 ipsec ike hash 1 sha ipsec ike keepalive use 1 on dpd 10 3 ipsec ike local address 1 192.168.253.1 ipsec ike pfs 1 on ipsec ike pre-shared-key 1 text (VPN private key passphrase 1) ipsec ike remote address 1 52.193.39.138 ipsec tunnel outer df-bit clear ip tunnel address 169.254.24.102/ 30 ip tunnel remote address 169.254.24.101 ip tunnel tcp mss limit 1379 tunnel enable 1 tunnel select 2 ipsec tunnel 202 ipsec sa policy 202 2 esp aes-cbc sha-hmac ipsec ike duration ipsec-sa 2 3600 ipsec ike encryption 2 aes-cbc ipsec ike group 2 modp1024 ipsec ike hash 2 sha ipsec ike keepalive use 2 on dpd 10 3 ipsec ike local address 2 192.168.253.1 ipsec ike pfs 2 on ipsec ike pre-shared-key 2 text (VPN private key passphrase 2) ipsec ike remote address 2 52.196.197.66 ipsec tunnel outer df-bit clear ip tunnel address 169.254.25.218/30 ip tunnel remote address 169.254.25.217 ip tunnel tcp mss limit 1379 tunnel enable 2 ip filter 1 pass * * * * * ip filter 2 pass * * * * * nat descriptor type 1000 masquerade nat descriptor address outer 1000 ipcp nat descriptor address inner 1000 auto bgp use on bgp autonomous-system 65000 bgp neighbor 1 64512 169.254.24.101 hold-time=30 local-address=169.254.24.102 bgp neighbor 2 64512 169.254.25.217 hold-time=30 local-address=169.254.25.218 bgp import filter 1 equal 192.168.253.0/24 bgp import 64512 static filter 1 ipsec auto refresh on tftp host any dhcp service server dhcp scope 1 8.
-253.100-192.168.253.200/24 dns server 8.8.8.8 8.8.4.4
+show config # RTX1100 Rev.8.03.94 (Thu Dec 5 19:06:16 2013) # Memory 32Mbytes, 3LAN, 1BRI # Reporting Date: Jan 1 10:03:57 1980 timezone +09:00 console character ascii console prompt [aws_test] login timer 1000 ip route default gateway pp 1 ip lan1 address 192.168.253.1/24 ip lan1 proxyarp on pp select 1 pp name FLETS pp always-on on pppoe use lan2 pppoe auto connect on pppoe auto disconnect on pp auth accept pap chap pp auth myname (ISP connection ID) (ISP connection password) ppp lcp mru on 1454 ppp ipcp ipaddress on ip pp mtu 1454 ip pp secure filter in 1 ip pp secure filter out 2 ip pp nat descriptor 1000 pp enable 1 tunnel select 1 ipsec tunnel 201 ipsec sa policy 201 1 esp aes-cbc sha-hmac ipsec ike duration ipsec-sa 1 3600 ipsec ike encryption 1 aes-cbc ipsec ike group 1 modp1024 ipsec ike hash 1 sha ipsec ike keepalive use 1 on dpd 10 3 ipsec ike local address 1 192.168.253.1 ipsec ike pfs 1 on ipsec ike pre-shared-key 1 text (VPN private key passphrase 1) ipsec ike remote address 1 52.193.39.138 ipsec tunnel outer df-bit clear ip tunnel address 169.254.24.102/30 ip tunnel remote address 169.254.24.101 ip tunnel tcp mss limit 1379 tunnel enable 1 tunnel select 2 ipsec tunnel 202 ipsec sa policy 202 2 esp aes-cbc sha-hmac ipsec ike duration ipsec-sa 2 3600 ipsec ike encryption 2 aes-cbc ipsec ike group 2 modp1024 ipsec ike hash 2 sha ipsec ike keepalive use 2 on dpd 10 3 ipsec ike local address 2 192.168.253.1 ipsec ike pfs 2 on ipsec ike pre-shared-key 2 text (VPN private key passphrase 2) ipsec ike remote address 2 52.196.197.66 ipsec tunnel outer df-bit clear ip tunnel address 169.254.25.218/30 ip tunnel remote address 169.254.25.217 ip tunnel tcp mss limit 1379 tunnel enable 2 ip filter 1 pass * * * * * ip filter 2 pass * * * * * nat descriptor type 1000 masquerade nat descriptor address outer 1000 ipcp nat descriptor address inner 1000 auto bgp use on bgp autonomous-system 65000 bgp neighbor 1 64512 169.254.24.101 hold-time=30 local-address=169.254.24.102 bgp neighbor 2 64512 169.254.25.217 hold-time=30 local-address=169.254.25.218 bgp import filter 1 equal 192.168.253.0/24 bgp import 64512 static filter 1 ipsec auto refresh on tftp host any dhcp service server dhcp scope 1 192.168.253.100-192.168.253.200/24 dns server 8.8.8.8 8.8.4.4

 Operation confirmation

-Check AWS tunnel status
+Checking AWS tunnel status

-Click the Tunnel Details tab.
+Click the Tunnel Details tab

-Make sure the status is up.
+Verify that the status is up

-Checking the tunnel status of the router (RTX1100)
+Check the tunnel status of the router (RTX1100)

-Check the tunnel status using the RTX1100 command.
+Check the tunnel status using the RTX1100 command

 [aws_test]# show status tunnel 1 TUNNEL[1]: Description: Interface type: IPsec Current status is Online. from 1980/01/01 09:52:26.
 1 hour 26 minutes 51 seconds connection.
 Received: (IPv4) 894 packets [65571 octets] (IPv6) 0 packet [0 octet] Transmitted: (IPv4) 1289 packets [85905 octets] (IPv6) 0 packet [0 octet] [aws_test]# show status tunnel 2 TUNNEL[2]: Description: Interface type: IPsec Current status is Online. from 1980/01/01 09:52:52.
 1 hour 26 minutes 27 seconds connection.
-Received: (IPv4) 1004 packets [62349 octets] (IPv6) 0 packet [0 octet] Transmitted: (IPv4) 847 packets [54026 octets] (IPv6) 0 packets [0 octets]
+Received: (IPv4) 1004 packets [62349 octets] (IPv6) 0 packets [0 octet] Transmitted: (IPv4) 847 packets [54026 octets] (IPv6) 0 packet [0 octet]

-Confirm communication to EC2 instance
+Checking connectivity to the EC2 instance

-~ $ ping 172.31.37.121 PING 172.31.37.121 (172.31.37.121): 56 data bytes 64 bytes from 172.31.37.121: icmp_seq=0 ttl=253 time=20.483 ms 64 bytes from 172.31.37.121 : icmp_seq=1 ttl=253 time =40.084 ms 64 bytes from 172.31.37.121: icmp_seq=2 ttl=253 time=26.764 ms
+~ $ ping 172.31.37.121 PING 172.31.37.121 (172.31.37.121): 56 data bytes 64 bytes from 172.31.37.121: icmp_seq=0 ttl=253 time=20.483 ms 64 bytes from 172.31.37.121: icmp_seq=1 ttl=253 time=40.084 ms 64 bytes from 172.31.37.121: icmp_seq=2 ttl=253 time=26.764 ms

 ssh confirmation